Nid989/Circonomit_Hiring_Challenge/README.md

 ## What Works (and what doesn't)

-**Works well:**
+**✅ Works well:**
 - Simulates realistic STK scenarios correctly
 - Detects and resolves the pricing feedback loops I modeled
 - Energy price volatility analysis shows expected business impact
 - LangGraph workflow handles the complexity cleanly

-**Known limitations:**
+**⚠️ Known limitations:**
 - Only tested with relatively simple cycles (complex multi-loop scenarios might not converge)
 - Business logic is based on my assumptions about manufacturing economics, not validated data
 - No real persistence beyond demo scenarios
 - Dependency resolution is deterministic (real business has uncertainty)

-**If I had more time:** I'd focus on the natural language processing piece (Task 3).
-I think that's where the real business value would be - letting STK stakeholders describe their business logic in natural language and automatically mapping it to the simulation model.
+**🔧 If I had more time:** I'd focus on implementing the performance optimizations from Task 2 and the natural language processing piece (Task 3).
+I think that's where the real business value would be - letting STK stakeholders describe their business logic in natural language and getting fast, interactive responses.

-## My Approach to Tasks 3 & 4
+## My Approach to Tasks 2, 3 & 4

 Since I couldn't implement everything, I focused on documenting my thinking:

+**Task 2 (Execution & Caching):** I designed a progressive computational architecture starting with in-memory processing, intelligent caching with dependency-aware invalidation, and parallel processing for independent calculations.
+The key insight was that business usage patterns (repeated similar scenarios) matter more than raw computational speed.

 **Task 3 (Natural Language to Model):** I designed an approach using AI tools with domain expertise to extract business relationships from conversations and map them to STK's Block/Attribute structure.
 The key insight was handling ambiguity resolution - when someone says "energy affects costs," what exactly does that mean quantitatively?